appscode/blog/content/post/kubedb-v2021.08.23/index.md

 ## **MongoDB**

-Previously, the MongoDB database docker image was maintained by KubeDB as we had to insert some scripts inside the official MongoDB image.
+* Previously, the MongoDB database docker image was maintained by KubeDB as we had to insert some scripts inside the official MongoDB image.
 But to give our users a more reliable experience, we decided to use the MongoDB official images without any modifications.
 From this release, we are using `MongoDB official docker images` for the provisioning of the MongoDB database using KubeDB.
+* Previously, KubeDB enterprise operator printed the intermediate logs of a `MongoDBOpsRequest` which flooded the KubeDB enterprise operator logs with unnecessary logs.
+Now, we’ve changed the log verbosity of the intermediate logs.
+So, the intermediate logs of the `MongoDBOpsRequest` don’t get printed anymore.
+If you want to see the intermediate logs, you can change the log level of KubeDB enterprise operator to `4`.

 ## What Next?